By John Carberry

 For instance, Pisanti et. al. (Cannabidiol: State of the art and new challenges for therapeutic applications.
 Pharmacology 2017.
 175: p.
 133-150):

-We are reminded of Daniel Rossignol’s article Evidence linking oxidative stress, mitochondrial dysfunction, and inflammation in the brain of individuals with autism(DanielA.Rossignol1* and RichardE.Frye2 REVIEW ARTICLE 22April2014) We quote:
+We are reminded of Daniel Rossignol’s article Evidence linking oxidative stress, mitochondrial dysfunction, and inflammation in the brain of individuals with autism(DanielA.Rossignol1* and RichardE.Frye2 REVIEW ARTICLE 22April2014)

 Several case-control studies have reported Lower concentrations of reduced glutathione(GSH), higher levels of oxidized glutathione(GSSG)and a decrease in the GSH/GSSG redox ratio(Jamesetal.,2004,2006,2009b), along with a lower mitochondrial GSH reserve(Jamesetal.,2009a) in individuals with ASD compared to controls.
 In addition, in some studies, lower GSH levels(Adamsetal.,2009) and markers of increased oxidative stress (Ghezzoetal.,2013) have been correlated with ASD severity.